How Dan Walker spends his weekends in Sheffield - including his favourite spots to eat

 Dan Walker: Presenter on his favourite Sheffield spots - including Domo, Marmadukes, True Loves, and Prithiraj

+We asked BBC Breakfast presenter Dan Walker to tell us a bit about his favourite ways to spend a weekend in Sheffield.
+Here’s what he had to say…

-Sarah and I have been married for 20 years and we have 3 gorgeous children - Susie, Jessica and Joe.
+Sarah and I have been married for 20 years and we have three gorgeous children - Susie, Jessica and Joe.

 My wife is a Sheffield lass and I was a student here and we moved back here over a decade ago to raise our family.